The Ultimate Weekend in Death Valley National Park

 Mosaic Canyon Trail

-- Ubehebe Crater: A 600 ft deep crater located about an hour each way from Stovepipe Wells area so it is a bit of a drive.
+- Ubehebe Crater: This 600 ft deep crater is located about an hour each way from Stovepipe Wells area so it is a bit of a drive.
 You can hike a 1.5 mile loop around the crater.

 - Desolation Canyon Trail: This trail is located close to Golden Canyon Trail and is 3.6 miles round trip with 600 ft elevation gain.

 - Natural Bridge Trail: This is a short one mile round trip hike to a natural bridge.

 - Darwin Falls: Darwin Falls is located about 50 minutes southwest of Stovepipe Wells area.
 There is an unpaved road to get here that requires a 4×4 high clearance vehicle.
 The hike is 2 miles round trip and takes you to a waterfall.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.